ericmersch/tartini/README.md

 <body>

-<h1>Tartini tones (aka resultant tones)	</h1>
 <p>
 We are familiar with the combination of colours: it is well known that adding green and red light result in the perception of yellow.
 But we are usually less concious of a similar phenomenon occuring with sound: when adding two pure sine waves of 800Hz and 1000Hz, one can hear a third sound at 200 Hz.
 This tone is not present in the acoustic signal, but it is thought to result from a non-linear phenomenon in the inner ear.
 These resultant tones fascinate me because they are like a ghost tones, or illusions.
-This code allows one to experiment with resultant tones.
+One call them Tartni tones, or resultant tones.
 <br/>
-The most common resultant tones frequencies are f1-f2, f1+f2, 2 f1-f2, 2 f2-f1.
+When adding two sine waves of fequencyes f1 and f2, the most common resultant tones frequencies are f1-f2, f1+f2, 2 f1-f2, 2 f2-f1.
 <br/>
 <br/>
 Change the frequencies f1 and f2 of the component signals and press the buttons to here the tones and then press on the "f1-f2, f1+f2, 2 f1-f2, 2 f2-f1" to compare what you heard.